 These two are vastly superior to the other 1863 Quarter Eagles that I have seen over the years and are superior to the Norweb and Bass pieces, which I have not seen.
 The Norweb piece is PCGS certified Proof-58.
 The Bass piece is or was PCGS certified “Proof-64 Deep Cameo.”

-Coincidentally, Heritage auctioned an NGC certified ‘Proof-63 Cameo’ 1863 in Oct.
+Coincidentally, Heritage auctioned an NGC-certified ‘Proof-63 Cameo’ 1863 in Oct.
 2011 and a PCGS certified ‘Proof-60’ 1863, less than one month later, in Nov.
 2011.
-The certified 60 grade piece was more impressive than the certified “63” grade piece, which had a quantity of a substance in the fields that I find to be undesirable.
+The certified 60-graded piece was more impressive than the certified “63” grade piece, which had a quantity of a substance in the fields that I find to be undesirable.

-Of course, the 66 grade coin in the Nov.
-7, Stack’s-Bowers Rarities Night event is much better.
+Of course, the 66-graded coin in the November 7, Stack’s Bowers Rarities Night event is much better.
 It is terrific.
 Even so, a lower grade piece may be a good value for some collectors.
 Not everyone can afford to buy ‘66’ grade rarities.

 II.
 The Rarest Quarter Eagles

 In my column of Oct.
 5, 2011, I focused upon the rarest Quarter Eagles.
-I then figured that there are twelve or thirteen 1854-S Quarter Eagles, thirteen or fourteen 1834 Capped Head Quarter Eagles, fourteen or fifteen 1863 Quarter Eagles and sixteen or seventeen 1841 Quarter Eagles.
+I then figured that there are 12 or 13 1854-S Quarter Eagles, 13 or 14 1834 Capped Head Quarter Eagles, 14 or 15 1863 Quarter Eagles, and 16 or 17 1841 Quarter Eagles.
 Over the last two years, I have not found a reason to revise these estimates.
 In 2011, my estimates were considerably distinct from pertinent estimates put forth by others.